msaebi1993/academic-kickstart/content/publication/Anomaly/index.md

 ---
-title: "Detecting Anomalies in Sequential Data with Higher-order Networks"
+title: "Efficient modeling of higher-order dependencies in networks: from algorithm to application for anomaly detection"
 authors:
+- admin
 - Jian Xu
-- admin
 - Bruno Ribeiro
 - Lance M. Kaplan
 - Nitesh V. Chawla

-date: "2019-04-07T00:00:00Z"
+date: "2020-06-09T00:00:00Z"
-doi: ""
+doi: "10.1140/epjds/s13688-020-00233-y"

 # Schedule page publish date (NOT publication's date).
-publishDate: "2017-01-01T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
 publication: ""
 publication_short: ""

+abstract: Complex systems, represented as dynamic networks, comprise of components that influence each other via direct and/or indirect interactions.
+Recent research has shown the importance of using Higher-Order Networks (HONs) for modeling and analyzing such complex systems, as the typical Markovian assumption in developing the First Order Network (FON) can be limiting.
+This higher-order network representation not only creates a more accurate representation of the underlying complex system, but also leads to more accurate network analysis.
+In this paper, we first present a scalable and accurate model, BuildHON+, for higher-order network representation of data derived from a complex system with various orders of dependencies.
+Then, we show that this higher-order network representation modeled by BuildHON+ is significantly more accurate in identifying anomalies than FON, demonstrating a need for the higher-order network representation and modeling of complex systems for deriving meaningful conclusions.

-abstract: A major branch of anomaly detection methods relies on dynamic networks; raw sequence data is first converted to a series of networks, then critical change points are identified in the evolving network structure.
+# A major branch of anomaly detection methods relies on dynamic networks; raw sequence data is first converted to a series of networks, then critical change points are identified in the evolving network structure.
 However, existing approaches use first-order networks (FONs) to represent the underlying raw data, which may lose important higher-order sequence patterns, making higher-order anomalies undetectable in subsequent analysis.
 We present a novel higher-order anomaly detection method that is both parameter-free and scalable, building on an improved higher-order network (HON) construction algorithm.
 We show the proposed higher-order anomaly detection algorithm is effective in discovering variable orders of anomalies.
 Our data includes a synthetic 11 billion web clickstreams and a real-world taxi trajectory data.

 # Summary.
 An optional shortened abstract.
-#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit. #Duis posuere tellus ac convallis placerat.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit. #Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna #sed ex sollicitudin condimentum.

 tags:
 - Source Themes